timescale/docs/use-timescale/compression/index.md

 Time-series data can be compressed to reduce the amount of storage required, and increase the speed of some queries.
-This is a cornerstone feature of TimescaleDB.
+This is a cornerstone feature of Timescale.
 When new data is added to your database, it is in the form of uncompressed rows.
 TimescaleDB uses a built-in job scheduler to convert this data to the form of compressed columns.
-This occurs across chunks of TimescaleDB hypertables.
+This occurs across chunks of Timescale hypertables.

 This section explains what native compression is, and goes through some of the